Inflation and the Theory of Cosmological Perturbations: Inflation and the cosmological perturbations

 As we have seen in the previous section, the early universe was made very nearly uniform by a primordial inflationary stage.
 However, the important caveat in that statement is the word `nearly'.
 Our current understanding of the origin of structure in the universe is that it originated from small `seed' perturbations, which over time grew to become all of the structure we observe.
-Once the universe becomes matter dominated (around 1000 yrs after the bang) primeval density inhomogeneities ($\delta\rho /\rho \sim 10^{-5}$) are amplified by gravity and grow into the structure we see today \cite{sf}.
-The fact that a fluid of self-gravitating particles is unstable to the growth of small inhomogeneities was first pointed out by Jeans and is known as the Jeans instability.
-Furthermore, the existence of these inhomogeneities was confirmed by the COBE discovery of CMB anisotropies; the temperature anisotropies detected almost certainly owe their existence to primeval density inhomogeneities, since, as we have seen, causality precludes microphysical processes from producing anisotropies on angular scales larger than about $1^\circ$, the angular size of the horizon at last-scattering.

-The growth of small matter inhomogeneities of wavelength smaller than the Hubble scale ($\lambda \la H^{-1}$) is governed by a Newtonian equation:
+Once the universe becomes matter dominated ) some seeds of the density inhomogeneities start growing thanks to the phenomenon of gravitational instabilities thus forming the structure we see today \cite{sf}.
+The gravitational instability is called Jeans instability.